 Emergency repairs of roads if affected must be carried out.
-A system for priority transport of relief goods and personnel must be developed.
+RTO/MVI A system for priority transport of relief goods and personnel must be developed.
 Relief goods may be considered for exemption from freight charges, if any.
-RTO/MVI All bus depots should be equipped with emergency communication equipments.
+All bus depots should be equipped with emergency communication equipments.
 Every work gang should have tools which will be needed in an emergency.
 This should include crosscut saws, axes and ropes.
-Raincoats, caps and gumboots should be made available to work gangs in an emergency Improvement of the Vegetation coverage and Biomass production to meet the multiple community need like food, fuel wood, fodder etc. through three-tier plantation.
+Raincoats, caps and gumboots should be made available to work gangs in an emergency DFO Improvement of the Vegetation coverage and Biomass production to meet the multiple community need like food, fuel wood, fodder etc. through three-tier plantation.
 Regeneration of degraded village Common Property Resources like village forest, waste land through the gap filling and block plantation of multipurpose tree species.
 Prevention of indiscriminate forest felling through strict introduction of rules and regulation and massive awareness generation.
-DFO Strengthening of the community based organizations like VSS through various training, exposure, orientation, and sensitization and ensures the involvement of the local community in forest management (regeneration, protection etc.) Fair Collection and marketing of the NTFP products Restricted grazing of the cattle herd in the forest area is to be ensured to protect the natural regeneration of the forest ecosystem.
-Rapid access to the site of the accident.
-Effective site management by making best use of on-board and locally available resources.
-Railway Quick extrication of victims.
+Strengthening of the community based organizations like VSS through various training, exposure, orientation, and sensitization and ensures the involvement of the local community in forest management (regeneration, protection etc.) Fair Collection and marketing of the NTFP products Postricted grazing of the posttle band in the forest grazing to be appured to protect the postural.
+Restricted grazing of the cattle herd in the forest area is to be ensured to protect the natural regeneration of the forest ecosystem.
+Railway Rapid access to the site of the accident. π Effective site management by making best use of on-board and locally available resources.
+Quick extrication of victims. σ Speedy transportation of victims to hospital.
 Proper communication system both for assisting the stranded passengers as well as giving out timely information to the media.